Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 Right off the bat, we can see that `uVar2` seems to be some kind of counter, since it starts at 0 and gets incremented by 4 each iteration.
 Let's rename it to `i`.

 Something interesting is `param_7`, which is set equal to `in_RAX`.
-If we run the `client` again and hit the breakpoint in gdb, looking at what's stored in `rax`, we can see that this is what `c` is pointing to.
+If we run `client.py` and `server` again and hit the breakpoint in gdb, looking at what's stored in `rax`, we can see that this is what `c` is pointing to.

 ![image](https://github.com/user-attachments/assets/3c2738f7-09ec-4141-a5a2-f3df4e2e804f)
 ![image](https://github.com/user-attachments/assets/695c4c64-2a4d-4a41-bea6-f412acde7e4e)

 We also see that `param_7[2]` is assigned to `lVar1`, which itself is assigned to a random number, `math/rand.Int63();`.
 Well in gdb we can see what that number is by using pointer arithmetic to essentially index `param_7[2]` through the memory address that `c` is pointing to.

-We hit the breakpoint again in gdb and this time get
+Re-running `client.py` and `server`, we hit the breakpoint again in gdb and this time get

 ![image](https://github.com/user-attachments/assets/e9f269a7-af86-41da-b791-a324591bf1fa)